HMXCorp/RedFlagsServer/README.md

 - Click the Run button to start a simulation.

     During a simulation, the Add-in assesses each of the red flags you defined for the data you have provided.
 The Add-in automatically evaluates Goal Achievement based on whether flags are present.
 Adverse or red flags reduce Goal Achievement while Favorable or green flags increase Goal Achievement.
-8.Run and review reports and locate the data causig the presence of a red flag.
+8.Run and review reports and locate the data causing a red flag.

 ![Red Flags Workbench Reports](./RedFlagsServer_and_Workbench/images/Picture7.png)